 The selection of a solid carbide end mill begins with evaluating the machining task and tool requirements.
 End mills vary not only in geometry but also in application, material, number of flutes, and other characteristics.
 This article explores the key design features that must be considered when selecting an end mill.

-Materials to be machined vary in properties—some are hard, others are ductile, and some cause abrasive wear.
+Materials to be machined vary in properties - some are hard, others are ductile, and some cause abrasive wear.
 Creating a universal end mill that performs equally well on all materials is nearly impossible.
 Manufacturers offer tool series optimized for specific tasks.

 Figure 1 shows two configurations of end mills.
-On the right: the cutting diameter (DC) equals the shank diameter (DCON)—common for sizes like 8 mm, 10 mm, 12 mm, etc. On the left: the shank is larger than the cutting diameter, typical for intermediate sizes due to manufacturing nuances.
+On the right: the cutting diameter (DC) equals the shank diameter (DCON) - common for sizes like 8 mm, 10 mm, 12 mm, etc. On the left: the shank is larger than the cutting diameter, typical for intermediate sizes due to manufacturing nuances.

-In casual conversation, "end mill diameter" typically refers to the cutting diameter—this is a key parameter.
+In casual conversation, "end mill diameter" typically refers to the cutting diameter - this is a key parameter.
 A larger diameter increases performance by removing more material per pass and improving rigidity, reducing vibration risks at high speeds.
-However, size may be limited by the application—e.g., a 16 mm tool can't be used in a 12 mm groove.
+However, size may be limited by the application - e.g., a 16 mm tool can't be used in a 12 mm groove.

 Also consider:

 More flutes = higher productivity and feed rates.
-But they demand more power and torque, and chip evacuation may suffer—more flutes reduce flute space.
+But they demand more power and torque, and chip evacuation may suffer - more flutes reduce flute space.

 Figure 2 shows tools with 2 and 6 flutes.

 Flute count also defines application range.
-End mills with four or more flutes are generally not recommended for slotting, only for side milling (exceptions exist).
+End mills with four flutes or more are generally not recommended for slotting, only for side milling (exceptions exist).
 Catalogs often use icons for this: left for side milling, right for slotting (Figure 3).

 Common options include: